2024-09-15

 I know that sometimes some people have thought that what scientists were saying was a threat to what their theology said.
 The Catholic church tried Galileo for heresy for saying the Earth went around the Sun, not vice-versa.
 And a lot of people even today regard evolution as in conflict with their religious teachings.
 But that doesn’t mean we have to see any conflict between science and anybody's religious teachings.

 Religious teachings – whether ours or someone else's – provide a person with deep truth, while evolution is a product of our quest for hard truths.
 It’s out of place to start citing T.S.
-Eliot’s “The Wasteland” on the witness stand, and in just the same way it’s out of place to start citing Genesis in biology class – though both “The Wasteland” and Genesis are profoundly meaningful and important works of literature that command our attention in our quest for deep truth.
+Eliot’s “The Wasteland” on the witness stand in a criminal trial, and in just the same way it’s out of place to start citing Genesis in biology class – though both “The Wasteland” and Genesis are profoundly meaningful and important works of literature that command our attention in our quest for deep truth.

 If our religious differences are understood as matters of different poetry, then the fact that some people are Catholics and some are Shinto may be regarded the way we regard the fact that some people prefer Walt Whitman and some prefer Emily Dickinson.
 If a new style of poetry shows up, then let us be interested, curious, and maybe even playful with the possibilities that these new metaphors open up.
 After all, we are a religious institution – and the human grappling after deep truth is what we’re all about.